SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Here's how you can think about the differences between these two approaches:

-- Call asynchronous functions with ``await`` when the code on the following lines depends on that function.
+- Call asynchronous functions with ``await`` when the code on the following lines depends on that function's result.
-  This creates work that can be carried out sequentially.
+  This creates work that is carried out sequentially.

 - Call asynchronous function with ``async``-``let``
-  when you don't need the result until later on
+  when you don't need the result until later in your code.
   This creates work that can be carried out in parallel.

 - Both ``await`` and ``async``-``let``
-  allow other code to run while they're waiting.
+  allow other code to run while they're suspended.

 - In both cases, you mark the possible suspension point with ``await`` to indicate that execution will pause, if needed, until an asynchronous function has returned

-You can also use both of these approaches in the same code.
+You can also mix both of these approaches in the same code.
-Under the hood,
-the ``async``-``let`` syntax is implicitly creating a child task, as described in the next section.

 .. _Concurrency_Tasks: